kianenigma/what-blockchain-actually/content/index.md

 ---
 title: What Is Blockchain, Actually?
-Description: What does a blockchain actually do?
+description: What does a blockchain actually do?
 book-index: true
 ---
 ## Table Of Content